Pacific angelshark: Feeding

 A sedentary ambush predator, the Pacific angelshark feeds mainly on bony fishes, including kelp bass, croakers, flatfishes, damselfishes, mackerels, and sardines.
 During the winter and early spring, spawning squid are abundant and become the primary source of food.
-In the southern Gulf of California, the most important prey species are, in descending order, the mackerel Decapterus macrosoma, the toadfish Porichthys analis, the lizardfish Synodus evermann, the soldierfish Myripristis leiognathus, and the shrimp Sicyonia penicillata.
+In the southern Gulf of California, the most important prey species are, in descending order, the mackerel Decapterus macrosoma, the toadfish Porichthys analis, the lizardfish Synodus evermanni, the soldierfish Myripristis leiognathus, and the shrimp Sicyonia penicillata.
 At Catalina Island, this species feeds mainly on the blacksmith (Chromis punctipinnis) and the queenfish (Seriphus politus).
 Adults and juveniles have similar diets.

 Individual sharks choose sites giving them the best ambush success.
 They prefer junctions of sandy and rocky substrates near reefs (used by many fishes for shelter) usually orienting themselves either toward or parallel to nearby vertical structures.
 They tend to face upslope, which may facilitate burying via falling sediment, bring more fish swimming downstream from the reef, or ease targeting by silhouetting prey against the sunlight.

 Once settled at a successful site, an angelshark may remain there for ten days, re-burying itself on or near the same spot after every strike.
 As the local prey eventually learn to avoid the stationary predator, the shark periodically shifts at night to a new site several kilometers away.
 One study off Santa Catalina Island found that over 13–25 hours, nine sharks together used only 1.5 km2 (0.6 mi2).
 A later, longer-term study found that the sharks' sporadic position changes covered as much as 75 km over three months, almost circling the island.
 Single individuals swam up to 7.3 km in a night.

 The Pacific angelshark is primarily a visual hunter; experiments in nature show that they strike at fish-shaped targets without any electrical, chemical, vibrational, or behavioral cues.
 At night, they are guided by the bioluminescence of planktonic dinoflagellates and ostracods disturbed by moving prey.
 This species' visual system is attuned to the wavelengths of light emitted by these planktonic organisms, showing the importance of night hunting.
 Pacific angelsharks are more likely to strike at prey approaching from the front.
 It usually waits until the prey approaches to 15 cm, as its attack is less accurate beyond this distance.
 The strike is a stereotyped behavior in which the shark presses the forward lobes of its pectoral fins against the bottom and thrusts its head upwards at up to a 90° angle.
 Its mouth forms a tube when opened, creating a suction force, while its jaws protrude forward to secure the prey between sharp teeth.
 During the strike, the eyes roll backward into the head for protection.
 The strike is often completed in under a tenth of a second.